European-Unified-ID/EUID-docs/api/v2/endpoints/post-identity-map.md

 # POST /identity/map

 Map multiple email addresses or email address hashes to their EUIDs and salt bucket IDs.
-This endpoint is intended for use by [Advertisers and Data Providers](../guides/advertiser-dataprovider-guide.md).

-Used by: This endpoint is used mainly by advertisers and third-party data providers.
+Used by: This endpoint is used mainly by advertisers and data providers.
+For details, see [Advertiser/Data Provider Integration Guide](../guides/advertiser-dataprovider-guide.md).

 ## Batch Size and Request Parallelization Requirements